Scholartis Press (London, UK)

-Eric Partridge, probably best known for his Dictionary of Slang and Unconventional English (1937 + supplements) was a New Zealand-born lexicographer.
-In the 1920s he was teaching at various universities in the London area while conducting research at the British Library.
+Eric Partridge, probably best known for his Dictionary of Slang and Unconventional English (1937 + supplements), was a New Zealand-born lexicographer.
+In the 1920s, he taught at various universities in the London area while conducting research at the British Library.
 In 1927, tiring of his lecturing position at the University of London, Partridge established the Scholartis Press.
 About 100 titles were published before the Press closed in 1935.
-One goal of the press was to publish the works of young authors who were unable to get published by major houses.
+One goal of the press was to publish the works of young authors who could not get published by major houses.
 The initial emphasis was on limited editions, but popular titles were reprinted to meet demand.
 More information can be found here: “Before he was a lexicographer: Eric Partridge and the Scholartis Press.”

 An Oriental Bazaar (5 titles, 1928-1931)

 Nineteenth-Century Highways and Byways (6 titles, 1927-1929)